The Routing of Complex Contagion in Kleinberg's Small-World Networks: Results on Complex Routing

 \begin{proof} Assuming that $S$ is the set of current activated nodes.
 In next time step, we can activate $m$ nodes with the knowledge of the out-neighbors of $S$.
 But consider the original complex routing, we just activate one node in each step and we have $m$ time steps to activate nodes.
 After each small step, we have the knowledge of the newly added node.
 Hence the method of activating $m$ nodes with $m$ time steps is more effective than infecting $m$ nodes in just one time step.
 Therefore if we need $T$ time steps to find the target with original complex-routing, the routing time with activating $m$ nodes in each time step is at least $\frac{T}{m}$.
-The expected routing time is $\frac{T}{m} \cdot (1-O(\frac{1}{\log n})) = \Omega(\frac{T}{m})$.
-Then the theorem follows. \end{proof} From the theorem we know that we would not get polylogarithmic routing time for complex routing where $m$ nodes can be activated in each step, unless $m = n^{\frac{1}{4}} / \log^{O(1)} n$.
+The expected routing time is $\frac{T}{m} \cdot (1-O(\frac{1}{\log n}))$.
+Then the theorem follows. \end{proof}